gSchool/ada-1-intro-to-ruby/00-variables-data-types/02-wk-01-exercise-intro-random-menu.md

 Work on your solution until you are ready to submit.
 Then...

-1. Run your Ruby code and check Terminal to make sure that no errors show up on the screen
+1. Run your Ruby code and check the Terminal to make sure that no errors show up on the screen
 1. Visit [gist.github.com](https://gist.github.com/), a place on GitHub where you can quickly create public/shareable "gists" (small pieces) of code
 1. Log into GitHub.com
 1. Use the form to **paste** in details about your Random Menu exercise: